Shearless barriers in the conservative Ikeda map: The model

 The nondegeneracy condition for the frequencies of a Hamiltonian flux is $\frac{\partial^2H_0}{\partial J^2}\ne0$, which corresponds to the twist condition for maps: $\frac{\partial \vartheta_{n+1}}{\partial J_n}\ne0$.
 A system that satisfies the twist condition is referred to as a twist system, and this property is required for the rigorous proof of many results in Hamiltonian dynamics \cite{Lichtenberg1992,Mather1982,Aubry1983,MacKay1992}, such as the conventional KAM theorem and the Poincaré-Birkhoff theorem.
 These theorems provide a general qualitative description of the effects of a small nonintegrable perturbation: most irrational invariant tori persist, albeit slightly deformed, and, around the rational tori, chains of alternating elliptic islands and hyperbolic saddle points are created.
 Chaotic layers are formed in the vicinity of the saddle points.

-The integrable map described by Eq. (\ref{eq:ikedaIntRot}) violates the twist condition globally, as $\frac{\partial \alpha_{n+1}}{\partial \rho_n}=0$ for all $\rho_n$.
-Another example of a globally degenerate system is the web map \cite{Zaslavsky1991,Zaslavsky2007}, obtained from the Hamiltonian of a periodically kicked linear oscillator under a resonant condition.
+The integrable map described by Eq. (\ref{eq:ikedaIntRot}) violates the twist condition globally, as $\frac{\partial \psi_{n+1}}{\partial I_n}=0$ for all $I_n$.
+Another example of a globally degenerate system is the web map \cite{Zaslavsky1991,Longcope1987,Murakami1988,Zaslavsky2007}, that models the motion of a charged particle in a constant magnetic field, and subject to an electrostatic wave packet propagating perpendicularly to the magnetic field.
+The Hamiltonian of the system is that of a periodically kicked linear oscillator under a resonant condition.
 The main property of the web map is that its phase space exhibits an unbounded domain of chaos that percolates around symmetrically distributed islands.

 It is known that globally degenerate Hamiltonian systems are not structurally stable \cite{Del-Castillo-Negrete1996}; the presence of a nonlinear perturbation and a small deviation from the resonant condition can make the system nondegenerate or locally degenerate.
 Of particular interest is the case with local degeneracies, known as nontwist systems.
 The curve along which the twist condition is violated is referred to as the shearless curve.
 This curve acts as a robust transport barrier, as it is highly resistant to perturbations, being roughly the last one to be destroyed, inhibiting chaotic transport between phase space regions \cite{Viana2021}.
 Even after its destruction, sticky behavior is often observed where the shearless curve once was, resulting in a partial transport barrier.
 Moreover, small changes in the control parameters may cause the shearless curve to reappear \cite{Szezech2009,Mugnaine2024}.